 Accreditation is based on the NCCHC Standards for Mental Health Services in Correctional Facilities.
 Since 1983, the NCCHC accreditation standards have been widely accepted by the health, legal and corrections professions.
-The standards cover nine general areas:
+The standards cover the following general areas:

 - Governance and administration

 NCCHC accreditation confers many benefits.
 It promotes and documents an efficient and well-managed mental health care delivery system.
 It adds to the prestige of the facility, increases staff morale, aids recruiting efforts, helps to obtain community support and provides additional justification for budgetary requests.
 Accreditation also can help protect a facility’s assets by minimizing the occurrence of adverse events.
 In many instances, accreditation can help reduce liability premiums and protect facilities from lawsuits related to health care.

 Accreditation benefits the well-being of the public, staff and inmates by assuring that those incarcerated and released receive adequate and appropriate mental health care according to nationally accepted standards.